selfbot1/PallavBot/README.md

-# pallav-bot
+# Pallav Bot
-Pallav Bot using Heroku
+Public/Released version of Pallav Bot.
+Designed coded and owned by Pallav#1747.